 Even thought I do it sometimes, they advise not to put your logo at the bottom right because there are Pinterest buttons that may cover it up.

 How Many Pins am I Allowed to Pin per Day?

-They do not want you to pin one thing after another.
-You’re spamming your posts.
-Spread them out.
-One way is to schedule other people’s content to be pinned with Tailwind.
-(You can see my process here and sign up for Tailwind here.)
+Spread out pinning your posts on Pinterest.
+One way is to schedule your content to be pinned with Tailwind.
+(You can see my current process here and my past strategy here and sign up for Tailwind here.)

 - Be sure that what you are pinning is relevant to your content.

-- Pin 5 of your own pins a day.
+- Pin 5 of your own pins a day to relevant boards.

 - After publishing a post, I will upload a pin the same day and pin that to my own 2 boards for my blog.